 (professional activities started in 1990)

-Speaker at one hundred and fifty congresses and study seminars, he is Professor at the “LUMSA University” of Rome (Vatican City), holder of the first teaching post in “Reputation Management” in Italy, where is supervisor on several experimental and graduation theses about corporate communication strategies and on integrated reporting; he is also Professor in Reputation Management on the Phd course on “Communication and Digital Media” at University of Bologna / University of the Republic of San Marino; teaches Digital communication strategy for the Master “Business Communication and Institutional Relations” by “Il Sole 24 Ore Business School” in Rome, Crisis communication Master “Communication, management and new media” by the University of the Republic of San Marino, Digital PR at the Master “Digital Marketing” by LUMSA University of Rome and Master Crisis Management in Intelligence & Security at LINK University of Rome.
-He is also member of the board and the scientific committee, and teaches at Master “Crisis Management and Crisis Communication” by LUMSA University of Rome.
+Speaker at one hundred and fifty congresses and study seminars, he is Professor at the “LUMSA University” of Rome (Vatican City), holder of the first teaching post in “Reputation Management” in Italy, where is supervisor on several experimental and graduation theses about corporate communication strategies and on integrated reporting; he is also Professor in Reputation Management on the Phd course on “Communication and Digital Media” at University of Bologna / University of the Republic of San Marino; teaches Digital communication strategy at the Master “Business Communication and Institutional Relations” by “Il Sole 24 Ore Business School” in Rome, Crisis communication at the Master “Communication, management and new media” by the University of the Republic of San Marino, Digital PR at the Master “Digital Marketing” by LUMSA University of Rome and Crisis Management at the Master in Intelligence & Security at LINK University of Rome.
+He is also member of the board and the scientific committee and teaches at Master “Crisis Management and Crisis Communication” by LUMSA University of Rome.